12 participants with a 60 Hour Testimonial awarded

 of which is outdoors and quite indistinguishable from the surrounding

 garden.
-There is also no Friar Laurence herb garden, Romeo & Juliet
+There is also no Friar Laurence herb garden either, Romeo &

-self-propagating in the hedge rows, and quite a number of the vegetables
+self-propagating in the hedge rows, and a number of the vegetables

 are gathered rather than cultivated.
-You can certainly learn to use a
+You will learn to use a

-machete on a coconut if you wish to, and you can pound, break, and smash
+machete on a coconut and to pound, break, and smash

 roots, seeds, bark and fruit with stone mortars and pestles and/or the

-broad side of a meat-cleaver to your hearts content..
-You can also get
+broad side of a meat-cleaver..
+You will also get

 your hands dirty with a 'jop', the ubiquitous Thai hoe, carry baskets,